Skip to main content

 Bill Summary

-The bill creates the provider stabilization fund within the Colorado healthcare affordability and sustainability enterprise (enterprise) to distribute provider stabilization payments to safety net providers who provide services to low-income, uninsured individuals on a sliding-fee schedule or at no cost.
+The act creates the provider stabilization fund for use by Colorado department of health care policy and financing (department) to distribute provider stabilization payments to safety net providers who provide services to low-income, uninsured individuals on a sliding-fee schedule or at no cost.
 Provider stabilization payments will be distributed to eligible safety net providers based on the proportion of low-income, uninsured individuals that an individual provider serves in comparison to the total number of low-income, uninsured individuals served by all eligible safety net providers.

-The bill directs the state treasurer to credit interest earnings on the principal in the unclaimed property trust fund to the provider stabilization fund as follows:
+The state treasurer is directed to make an interest-free loan of interest earnings on the principal in the unclaimed property trust fund (UPTF) and, if the interest earnings are insufficient, from the principal of the UPTF as well, to the provider stabilization fund as follows:

 • $25 million for the 2025-26 state fiscal year;